 Multifaceted Roles of the DMAH

-Post-approval activities of the DMAH fall into two categories, Good Quality Practice (GQP) for quasi-drugs, Quality Management System (QMS) for medical devices and IVDs and Good Vigilance Practice (GVP), both of which are defined in the PAL and associated regulations (ministerial ordinances).
+Post-approval activities of the DMAH fall into two categories, Quality Management System (QMS) for medical devices and IVDs and Good Vigilance Practice (GVP), both of which are defined in the PAL and associated regulations (ministerial ordinances).
 GQP and QMS relates to the monitoring of product quality, including batch release in Japan and any product complaints from the field.
 GVP relates to pharmacovigilance activities.
 Thus, the gamut of post-approval activities performed by Cobridge in its role as DMAH include (a) serving quality assurance duties for product release in Japan upon execution of a GQP or QMS agreement with the Japanese importer licensed as a labeling, packaging and storage manufacturer, (b) performing post-marketing safety surveillance duties for the product in Japan upon execution of GVP agreements with the Japanese importer-distributor, (c) serving as the PMDA contact concerning the product, (d) monitoring gazetted notifications and pronouncements from the MHLW that relate to the product, (e) collecting and relaying legally required information regarding the overseas medical products firm (changes in executive management, changes in particulars regarding the manufacturing plant, etc.) to the PMDA, (f) coordinating the reporting of foreign safety reports to the PMDA and MHLW, and (g) preparing and filing initial and follow-up safety reports, and annual reports to the MHLW for adverse events that occur in Japan.